yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 	height="450"
 ></iframe>

 Now, you may be wondering—how did Alfred build such an agent using `smolagents`?
 By integrating several tools, he can generate an agent as follows.
-Don’t worry about the tools for now, as we’ll have a dedicated section later in this unit to explore that in detail:
+Don't worry about the tools for now, as we'll have a dedicated section later in this unit to explore that in detail:

 ```python
 from smolagents import CodeAgent, DuckDuckGoSearchTool, HfApiModel, VisitWebpageTool, FinalAnswerTool, Tool, tool